Al-Juwayni: Fleeing and coming back

-Al-Juwayni was left to flee Nishapur by force when the Karramite governor Al-Kundduri passed a verdict to curse Abu Hassan al-Ashari during the weekly Friday prayer gatherings and to imprison any of his adherents.
+Al-Juwayni was left to flee Nishapur by force when the Karramite governor Al-Kundduri passed a verdict to curse Abu al-Hasan al-Ash'ari during the weekly Friday prayer gatherings and to imprison any of his adherents.
 Among those that were forced to secretly flee were Abu Sahl al-Bastami, Al-Furati, Al-Qushayri, and Al-Bayhaqi and many other scholars of the Shafi'is.

 As a result, Al-Juwayni fled to Mecca and Medina in search of a new home.
 He taught knowledge and wrote books in Hijaz for four years.
 His scholarship was so widely acclaimed amongst the scholars of the Hejaz that he acquired the title of Imam al Haramayn meaning "leading master of the two holy cities".
 He gained a large following and was invited back to Nishapur as an undisputed grand mufti once Nizam Al Mulk took power, and was appointed the headmaster of newly built prestigious Nizamiyya school where he stayed for the next 30 years, training and preparing for the next generation of Shafi'i jurists and Ash'ari theologians.
 Al-Juwayni spent his life studying and producing influential treatises in Muslim government; it is suspected that most of his works (below) came out of this period after his return from Mecca and Medina.